aleksannndra/context-text-classifier/README.md

 ├── train_context_classifier.py # Script to train the model
 ├── context_predict.py # Script to run predictions on new questions ├── requirements.txt # Python dependencies
-├── README.md # This file
+└── README.md # This file
-└── models/ # Optional: saved trained models
 ```

-> **Note:** The `models/` folder is not included in the repo due to size.
-See below for instructions on using the trained model.
+> **Note:** The trained model is hosted on Hugging Face.
+No local model folder is needed.

 ---